-Zucchini and other types of summer squash are often recommended for digestive issues and diverticulitis since they’re hydrating and provide essential electrolytes and nutrients.
-Research suggests that zucchini also offers anti-inflammatory protection within the GI tract that can reduce IBS, ulcer-related symptoms and leaky gut syndrome.
+Zucchini benefits digestive health and is often recommended for digestive issues, such as diverticulitis, since it’s hydrating and provides essential electrolytes and nutrients.
+Research suggests that zucchini also offers anti-inflammatory protection within the gastrointestinal tract that can reduce IBS, ulcer-related symptoms and leaky gut syndrome.

-Zucchini are also very easily digested since they’re largely water, plus they also offer some dietary fiber that can bring natural constipation relief or help treat diarrhea.
+Zucchini are also very easily digested since they’re largely water.
+They also offer some dietary fiber that can bring natural constipation relief or help treat diarrhea.
 To obtain the biggest digestive boost, eat the whole vegetable, including the nutrient-rich seeds and skin.
 You can even add some raw zucchini to your favorite Green Smoothie Recipes.

 5. Low in Calories and Carbs

-One of the best things about squash is that they are very high in water.
-While calorie counting is crazy and not the best way to aim for weight loss, including tons of non-starchy veggies in your diet is an effective strategy for naturally reducing calorie intake.
+One of the best things about summer squash varieties is that they are very high in water.
+Including tons of non-starchy veggies in your diet is an effective strategy for naturally reducing calorie intake.

-Zucchini has a low calorie count and helps to fill you up — since you can eat a whole lot at once for little calories.
-Zucchini are also one of the lowest carb-containing veggies, second to leafy greens.
-This is one reason why people like to use them in place of noodles or other carbs.
+Zucchini nutrition has a low calorie count and help fill you up.
+You can eat a whole lot at once for little calories.
+Zucchini is also one of the lowest carb-containing veggies, second to leafy greens.
+This is one reason why people like to use it in place of noodles or other carbs.

 6. Helps Maintain Eye Health